ZarnackGroup/racoon_clip/docs/tutorial_mir.rst

 racoon_clip includes an option to analyse miR-eCLIP data (see below for a detailed description of the steps performed).
 For this, the experiment type "miReCLIP" should be specified and a fasta file of all microRNAs must be provided (mir_genome_fasta).

-In addition, one can allow different start positions for the miRNA in the chimeric reads, as we have observed that sometimes there are a few extra nucleotides between the end of the adapter and the miR start (mir_starts_allowed).
+In addition, one can allow different inferred start positions for the canonical miRNA in the processed reads (mir_starts_allowed).
+The number of accepted missing nucleotides from the canonical miRNA 5' end is controlled separately with mir_5prime_missing_allowed.

 All other parameters are the same as the normal racoon_clip parameters.
 Here is an example config file: